NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/README.md

 ## A Forecasting Newsletter

 A forecasting digest with a focus on experimental forecasting.
 You can sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter).
-The newsletter itself is experimental, but there will be at least five more iterations.
+The newsletter itself is experimental, but there will be at least four more iterations.

 ## Past history